 Day 6: Airlie Beach to Townsville (276km)

-Track through Bowen, Home Hill and Ayr, savouring the countryside as you head towards Townsville’s many attractions.
+Track through Bowen (or stop for a swim at Horseshoe Bay), Home Hill and Ayr, savouring the countryside as you head towards Townsville’s many attractions.
 Just south of the city, stop off at the Billabong Sanctuary – you can’t miss it on the highway – to check out our Aussie wildlife (for a fee you can even feed a giant saltwater croc).

 Make time to explore the Jezzine Barracks‘ coastal parkland, home to a stunning array of outdoor artworks and moving memorials honouring the city’s wartime history.
 And then there are the old favourites: the Museum of Tropical Queensland – don’t miss the treasures from the shipwreck Pandora – and Reef HQ Aquarium, where the wonders of the Great Barrier Reef are explained and thousands of fish swim in a giant coral reef exhibit.